Hunter Farm — Williamston, South Carolina

 SC Picture Project | Anderson County | Hunter Farm

 This classic red barn in Williamston is owned by Dean Hunter, who takes a keen interest in antiques – especially of the mechanical variety.
 His farm boasts an assortment of old tractors and automobiles, some of which date back to the early 1900s.
-Hunter has a special penchant for steam engines and is said to own the largest collection of stationary steam engines in our state.
+Hunter has a special penchant for hit-and-miss engines and is said to own the largest collection of stationary hit-and-miss engines in our state.

 The train at Hunter Farm also takes passengers past a replica cotton gin and general store.
 Norman Durham, who met Hunter at an engine show in 2003, now volunteers at the farm.
 One of many who have joined in this preservation effort, he pitches in to help build structures and maintain machines.
 Last year, when caretakers of an Andersonville, Georgia cemetery decided to replace the headstones of Civil War graves, Hunter purchased the original markers and Durham helped him set up a mock burial ground.
 Today it is one of the sites visitors see as they round the rail line, which Durham says is “a good scenic ride.”